Thorium/thorium.github.io/FSharpAzure/2-AzureStorage/AzureStorageEng.md

 # Azure Blob- and Table Storage #

-Let's use the WorkerRole from previous tutorials.
-Let's also use [Fog](http://dmohl.github.io/Fog/)-library, which supports Azure services: Table Storage, Blob Storage, Queue Storage, Service Bus and Cache.
+Let's use the WorkerRole from previous tutorials and also Windows Azure Storage -library.
+(Earlier version of this tutorial used Fog-library but it didn't work well with the latest Azure SDKs.)

 First task is to add connection strings to Azure storage.
 It is done like this:

 Open the deployment-project file **ServiceDefinition.csdef** and add there settings: **TableStorageConnectionString** and **BlobStorageConnectionString**.
 In the Azure emulator -environment these can be empty.

-File content attribute `name="FSharpAzure"` refers to the name of the solution and  `schemaVersion="2013-10.2.2"` refers to the used AzureSDK, here 2.2, but 2.3 would be  `schemaVersion="2014-01.2.3"`.
+File content attribute `name="FSharpAzure"` refers to the name of the solution and  `schemaVersion="2013-10.2.2"` refers to the used AzureSDK, here 2.2, but 2.3 would be  `schemaVersion="2014-01.2.3"`and 2.4 would be `schemaVersion="2014-06.2.4"`.

 	[lang=xml]